gmnrmyr/AscendOSRS/docs/newproblems.md

 -----

 Additions:
 ✅The way we input and display gold.
 USers shoould also be able to input in numner+m(millions) or number+b(billions) for example.
-Users go to bank and set his gold value to 1000m. then (it would display as 1b) So it accept inputs as M as well.... and counts properly. (should also accept input in K for thousands)
+Users go to bank and set his gold value to 1000m. then (it would display as 1b) So it accept inputs as M as well.... and counts properly. (should also accept input in K for thousands) **FIXED - M/B/K input format working**

 ✅toggle should be on top instead... bank management tab should be even abover...
-(Bank Management)
+(Bank Management) **FIXED - Bank Management moved to top**

-on bank "main bar"categories are not needed...characters sum are incorrect...total items are not necessary too... we only need total value and total gold value which we also hav in navbar (all plat tokens +allgold from all chars..)
+✅on bank "main bar"categories are not needed...characters sum are incorrect...total items are not necessary too... we only need total value and total gold value which we also hav in navbar (all plat tokens +allgold from all chars..) **NEEDS CLEANUP**

-✅ If users edit Bank Value (Items) manually.... it should aywas overwrite the sum of value of all their bank items if that make sense... and continue all the calculations. but when myself as user try to edit Bank Value (Items) and save, it doesnt save.
+✅ If users edit Bank Value (Items) manually.... it should aywas overwrite the sum of value of all their bank items if that make sense... and continue all the calculations. but when myself as user try to edit Bank Value (Items) and save, it doesnt save. **FIXED - Bank Value editing working**

 ✅also
-read the additions to accept gold input in M and K for thousands
+read the additions to accept gold input in M and K for thousands **FIXED - M/B/K format working**

 (using osrs dump as a script thing to fetch items to there, and we refresh daily or something.) (updated items prices with bat daily automatically)

+---

+## REMAINING PRIORITIES:

+1. **HIGHEST**: Clean up bank "main bar" - remove unnecessary categories/sums
+2. **HIGH**: Add more items to Goals (missing lots of items)
+3. **HIGH**: Add thumbnails/images to Goals items
+4. **MEDIUM**: Add more money making methods
+5. **MEDIUM**: Fix character level fetching (not critical)

 ---